Frosted Strawberry Cake Donuts Recipe: Makes Breakfast a Party

 strawberry donuts with sprinkles on a wire rack.Pin

-Frosted Strawberry Cake Donuts are flavored with strawberry jello and strawberries, then frosted with a cream cheese frosting.
-Sprinkle with colored sugar if kids will be eating them.
+Frosted Strawberry Cake Donuts are bursting with strawberry flavor from jello and fresh strawberries, topped with a creamy cream cheese frosting.
+Add a sprinkle of colored sugar for a fun, kid-friendly treat!

 5 from 1 vote